aldavigdis/connector-for-dk/readme.md

 Connector for DK

-Copyright (C) 2024 Alda Vigdis and contributors - based on 1984 Connector for DK and WooCommerce from 1984 Hosting
+Copyright (C) 2024 Alda Vigdis and contributors - based on 1984 Connector for DK and WooCommerce

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.